sstockard/sstockard.github.io/variants.md

 * Likely Benign
 * Unknown significance- This means experimental data exists on the variant, but results are mixed.
 It is NOT the same as an NA value.

+## Impacts

+**Clinical:** If a BRCA1 mutation is found during a genetic screening of a patient, patients are faced with anxiety and the decision to take preventative measures.
+For breast cancer, this could mean undergoing a masectamy to reduce the chances of developing a breast tumor.
+However, such extreme consequences should only occur in the case of a _pathogenic mutation_.
+For this reason, it is important that genomic variant databases are accurate as possible so patients can make the most informed decision for their health.

+**Business:** The ability to merge, cross-validate, and visualize findings across datasets is a valuable tool in a business setting.

 ## First look: query the databases

 First, let's see what the data looks like.